splunk/public-o11y-docs/apm/apm-alert-visualize/apm-alerts.rst

 Follow these steps to create a detector for Splunk APM:

 #.
 Name your detector.
 #.
 Select the metric that is of interest to you.
-The following metrics are available to you:
+The following metrics are available.
+See :ref:`alert-conditions-apm` for more information about alert conditions.
     #.
 Request rate for a workflow, service, or endpoint.
     #.
 Error rate for a workflow, service, or endpoint.
     #.
 Latency for a workflow, service, or endpoint.